FY2018 Teaching Art Together Grant Guidelines

-- Core group: A core group meets five times per five-day (20-hour) residency
+- Core group: A core group meets five times per five-day (20-hour) residency in order to

-of one core group.
+core group.
 A school can have a maximum of four core groups per five days of residency.
 Longer

 residencies can have different core groups per five-day section.

-- Non-core group: Non-core groups must meet a minimum of two, and a maximum of
+- Non-core group: Non-core groups must meet a minimum of two, and a maximum of three, times

-and can increase the number of classes participating in the residency.
+increase the number of classes participating in the residency.

 - Professional development (PD): PD may be provided at a maximum of three hours per five days (20 hours) of the residency in lieu of an equivalent amount of class time.
 Professional development certificates can be requested from the Kentucky Arts Council.

 Your application will be reviewed using the following performance expectations.
-You may wish to refer to the Panelist Assessment Sheet to better understand how your narrative will be evaluated.
+You may wish to refer to the Panelist Assessment Sheet to understand better how your narrative will be evaluated.

 - Planning and Implementation (45%)

-- Student engagement in the hands-on creation of art.
+- Student engagement in the creative process.

-- Teacher participation in the creative process.
+- Teacher engagement in preparing students for the residency.

-- Residency ties to the Kentucky Academic Standards for the Arts and/or
+- Residency ties to the Kentucky Academic Standards for the Arts and/or English Language Arts.

 - Parent and community awareness of the residency.